farzad528/azure-ai-search-python-playground/README.md

 6. [**Azure AI Search RAG Evaluation with TruLens**](azure-ai-search-rag-eval-trulens.ipynb) - Evaluate RAG systems using the TruLens framework.
 7. [**Azure AI Search Scalar Quantization**](azure-ai-search-scalar-quantization.ipynb) - Implement scalar quantization techniques in Azure AI Search to optimize performance.
 8. [**Azure AI Search Llamaindex Workflows**](azure-ai-search-llamaindex-workflows.ipynb) - This notebook provides an in-depth exploration of creating workflows using the LlamaIndex framework.
 It demonstrates how to build event-driven, asynchronous workflows for tasks like RAG using Azure AI Search and OpenAI models.
-5. [**Azure AI Search RAG Evaluation with Arize Phoenix**](azure-ai-search-rag-eval-arize-ai.ipynb) - Evaluate Retrieval-Augmented Generation (RAG) systems using Arize Phoenix AI
+9. [**Azure AI Search RAG Evaluation with Arize Phoenix**](azure-ai-search-rag-eval-arize-ai.ipynb) - Evaluate Retrieval-Augmented Generation (RAG) systems using Arize Phoenix AI
+10.[**Azure AI Search Legal AI Agent with CrewAI**](azure-ai-search-crewai.ipynb) - Build a CrewAI Agent for a complex Legal AI Scenario using Azure AI Search, Azure OpenAI, and LlamaIndex.

 ## Getting Started